Sprunki-Pyramixed-Cocrea/.github/profile/README.md

 ## Key Features of Sprunki Pyramixed

 - **Music Creation System**: Players can drag and drop various characters onto a stage, each producing distinct sounds.
 This allows for layering different audio elements to craft original musical compositions.
-The intuitive interface makes it accessible for both newcomers and experienced players[1][2].
+The intuitive interface makes it accessible for both newcomers and experienced players.

 - **Character Customization**: Players can modify their avatars, influencing both their appearance and the sounds they produce.
 This feature enhances player engagement, allowing for personal expression within the game.

 - **Rhythmic Challenges**: The game includes challenges that require players to match beats and rhythms.
 Successfully completing these tasks unlocks new characters and sound packs, adding variety to the gameplay.

 - **Collaboration and Community**: Sprunki Pyramixed fosters a collaborative environment where players can team up with friends to create music together, share compositions, and participate in community events.

 ## Gameplay Mechanics of Sprunki Pyramixed